My cravings started early.

 Well into my teenage years, whenever relationships or sex came up in conversation, my insides tightened and my heart pounded as I imagined being called out and labeled a freak.

-The secrecy of the fantasy gave it a power over me.
+The secrecy of the fantasy gave it power over me.

-The first step toward healing from the shame you feel could be telling a safe person who loves you, about what happened in your life.
-(For more on finding safe people see article #1.)
+The first step toward healing from the shame you feel could be telling a safe person who loves you about what happened in your life.
+(For more on finding safe people, see Part 1.)

-You need to rob the shame of its power over you, by being honest with someone you trust, and experiencing their acceptance.
+You need to rob the shame of its power over you by being honest with someone you trust and experiencing that person’s acceptance.

 God created sex and gave us bodies that come fully equipped with a sex drive.

 He also made sex enjoyable, not just functional.
 Just read how the Bible talks about sexual attraction: